aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 <span class="image">![PTQ](PTQ3.png?raw=true)</span>

-#### Summary
+## 10. Summary

 In this exercise

 * We have used various RDS monitoring tools to understand the database workload.
 * We have slow query logs captured using RDS console, AWS CLI, CloudWatchLogs and Percona pt-query-digest.

-If you are interested in learning what to do with the captured slow query logs, please proceed to the next lab [Aurora MySQL SQL Performance Troubleshooting - Analysis](/provisioned/sql_perf_analysis/).
+If you are interested in learning what to do with the captured slow query logs, please proceed to the next lab: [Analyze SQL Query Performance](/provisioned/perf-analysis/).